Meet Mr. Cassidy

 Cassidy and wife Andrea were raised in Michigan but had both taught in Fulton County (Georgia) Public Schools for several years before becoming parents and deciding to return to Michigan to be closer to their extended family.

-The couple has a six-year-old daughter, Joy, and twins, Clark and Mae, born in December 2014.
-Andrea, an elementary school teacher, is taking a break from her career to care for the babies at home.
+The couple has a seven-year-old daughter, Joy, and three-year-old twins, Clark and Mae.
+Andrea, an elementary school teacher, is taking a break from her career to care for the twins at home.

 Mr. Cassidy earned his bachelor’s degree in elementary education at Saginaw Valley State University and his master’s and specialist’s degrees in education leadership at Georgia State University.